 An Overview of How to Design Instruction Using Critical Thinking Concepts The Logic of Instructional Design Instructional design involves two deeply interrelated parts: structures and tactics.
 In this article we focus on structures.
+Structures involve the "what" of the course: What am I going to teach?
+What content am I going to teach?
+What questions or problems will be central to the course?
 Tactics involve the "how": How am I going to teach so as to make the structures work?
 Five Important Structural Determinations That Set the Stage for Everything Else We suggest that for every course you teach, there are five defining dimensions you should carefully think through. your concept of the course, the general plan for implementing that concept, the requirements the students must meet, the grading policies in the course (when applicable), and performance profiles (that correlate with the grade levels).
-The students, in other words, should know from the beginning what in general is going to be happening in the course, how they are going to be assessed, and what they should be striving to achieve.
 Studies have indicated that, on average, 90% of the decisions made about instruction are a result of the textbook chosen.
 Back to top

 Students Evolve from Consumers to Critics and Creators Critical-thinking skills -- and fluency in multimedia production -- are integral to media literacy.
 Running Time: 8 min.
 For many students, what happens in the traditional American classroom is boring.
 Small wonder, when you compare such relatively inanimate stuff as pencil-and-paper-bound reading, writing, and math drills to the media mix of mind-bending imagery and hair-raising sound that consumes most of their waking hours outside school.
 A recent study, "Generation M: Media in the Lives of 8- to 18-Year-Olds," found that students in grades 3-12 spend an average of six hours and twenty-one minutes plugged in to some type of media each day.
 For this digital generation, electronic media is increasingly seductive, influential, and pervasive, yet most schools treat the written word as the only means of communication worthy of study.
 Credit: Edutopia One place kids live is the multiplex, where they indulge in popcorn and eye candy.
 Credit: The Jacob Burns Film Center